 One thing I tell my students at the opening of any course I teach is, “I’m probably going to trigger you.”

 That is, I could likely say something, do something, or not do something that a person could react to and become upset with me.
 I explain that if and when this happens, it’s an excellent opportunity to practice healthy communications within our group rather than go sulking off.

 Otherwise, it’s the same old, same old… that person will likely take their heavy emotion(s) out into their daily life and alienate others.
 It’s a behavior that’s an embedded repeating pattern in their life.

 When I give that disclaimer, I usually get a little chuckle from our groups.
 But it’s something important to put on the table right at the beginning.
 Some people who believe they’re ready to tackle the underlying causes of their troubling emotions, later find that they aren’t ready to do that.
 (Actually, that’s why I always give a 14-day full refund).
 It can be a scary, unsettling and even triggering process as the energy moves through the body for release.

 Ingrid talked recently about her experience in releasing emotions and trauma:

 “The work has been powerful for me because it allows me to settle my heart and the pain I’ve carried for my entire life.
 I was able to get in touch with emotions that are buried under layers of programming, behavior and protective responses to recognize that my core wound is what’s causing all this pain and then addressing it.”

 For Ingrid and most others who commit to this emotions work, taking the deep dive for these pearls of intuitive wisdom and healing are the signature purpose of this Emotional Expansion study.

 If this sounds like something that you’re ready for, I invite you to hop on my waiting list for early details and registration savings.
-Our next Emotional Expansion 8-week course starts in early October.
+Our next Emotional Expansion 8-week course starts in January.

 Hit reply and let me know if you have questions or comments about any of what I said:)